The Start, Part 1

 "42".&foo;

-The result is the same except for one less parameter in &foo
+The result is the same except for one less parameter in &foo signature.

-, use of anonymous methods makes FETCH
+Getting back to Proxy, use of anonymous methods makes FETCH and STORE code

-objects behave as if they’re methods of a Proxy
+objects behave as if they’re methods of a Proxy instance.
+Does it provide us

 with any advantages?
 Not really.
-Partly, because Proxy
+Partly, because Proxy is a very simplistic

-class with no really useful public methods but new
+class with no really useful public methods but new.
+Partly due to specifics of

-behavior I’ll talk about later in this text.
+Proxy behavior I’ll talk about later in this text.

 It can make a little difference in a case of subclassing: